davemaloney/weather/README.md

 - Design focuses on temperature, general description, and time.
 Given that we've got the data, it would be great to create an options menu to allow user to select or hide humidity, pressure, and wind.
 Would be great to get some insight into what the users want.
 Maybe this is for a kite-flying club and wind direction is the most important metric.
 - Sourcing weather icons from OpenWeatherMap, but they are very bland.
 Would be great to get some nicer ones.
 - Should use cloud cover data in some way.
-- Timezone is always given in the user's local time; ideally this would be the time at the location of the forecast.
-Day/night indicators together with the timezone display help a bit with this, but it's still a bit confusing.
+- ~~Timezone is always given in the user's local time; ideally this would be the time at the location of the forecast.
+Day/night indicators together with the timezone display help a bit with this, but it's still a bit confusing.~~
 - Need to give a user a list of locations to choose from when ambiguous text is entered ("Fairfield"), rather than choosing for them.
 - Think of other ways to take user input?
 Maybe select a place on a map (easy use case for `getByCoords`).
 - OpenWeatherMap documentation implies that international postal codes might work when given the country code, but have not been able to reproduce this successfully.
 - Analytics?
 - Testing and validation needs improvement.
 - Remove cruft from React Boilerplate.
+- ~~Move API requests server-side~~

 ## Documentation